k98kurz/tapescript/docs.md

 ## OP_SPLIT - 56 - x38

-Read the next byte from the tape, interpreting as an unsigned int index; pull an item from the stack; split the item bytes at the index; put the second byte sequence onto the stack, then put the first byte sequence onto the stack.
+Pull a signed int index from the stack; pull an item from the stack; split the item bytes at the index; put the first byte sequence onto the stack, then put the second byte sequence onto the stack.
+Raises ScriptExecutionError for invalid index.

 Aliases:
 - SPLIT